Divorce Proceedings in India

 The process of obtaining a mutual divorce is simpler when compared with a contested divorce procedure.
 In India, if the spouses can resolve all sorts of disputes (like those of child custody, maintenance etc) and reach an agreement, then they can attempt this kind of divorce.

-The Hindu Marriage Act, Section 13B specifies that a couple can file a mutual divorce only after they have resided apart from each other for minimum 1 year.
+The Hindu Marriage Act, Section 13B specifies that a couple can file a mutual divorce only after they have resided apart from each other for minimum one year.
 Both the partners must jointly state that they are unable to continue the marital relation due to some unavoidable condition.
 Both the spouses must accede with one another voluntarily to dissolve the marriage.

 • The First Motion: This term implies that both the husband and the wife have filed for a mutual divorce